forthy42/net2o/wiki/squid-chain.md

 I call it the SwapDragonChain, as the swap dragon is the mascott of Forth (the SWAP operation).
-I'm sure the swap dragon can handle double booking quite well with his two heads.
+I'm sure the swap dragon can handle double booking quite well with their two heads.

 Note that unlike the lightning network, there is no need to worry about the
 transactions: they are all public.
 Nothing can be lost or stolen.
 The